KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 **Note on Zenon and the Arc of Return**

 Zenon is the ground of all structure —
-not as a container, but as the sineffable basis of possibility.
+not as a container, but as the ineffable basis of possibility.
 It does not emit, and it does not receive,
 because nothing was ever truly apart from it.